• Skip to primary navigation

 • ¼ cup frozen blueberries

-• 2 tablespoon greek yogurt use dairy-free option if needed
+• 2 tbsp greek yogurt use dairy-free option if needed

 Instructions